 For the ways in which you can control symptoms of IBS without taking medicine, keep on reading.

 The type of exercise you do can, of course, depend on your preferences, but something low-impact like yoga, swimming, or walking can be great for both digestion and stress relief.
 Just be sure not to overdo it.
-That can have adverse effects.
+That may have adverse effects.

 Avoid Hard-to-Digest Foods